I didn't get the nickname “Picky Nikki” for no reason at all.

-I didn't just get the nickname “Picky Nikki” for no reason at all, no, I gave my mother so many reasons to call me “Picky” that I'm almost surprised that she ever called me anything else.
+No, I gave my mother so many reasons to call me “Picky,” I'm surprised she ever called me anything else.

 Therefore, I can only say this about one vegetable, I have always loved corn.